tracyzg1818/NFL-Predicting-Play-Types-and-Play-Yards/README.md

 # Predicting Play Type and Play Yards in NFL Games
 The project used game-level, play-level and player-level NFL data to conduct exploratory analysis, built machine learning models to predict play type (rush/pass) and rush yards, and built a recommendation system for defensive play.

+## Contribution
+This is the group project for IEOR_E4523 Data Analytics at Columbia University.
+It's jointly developed by Max Wong, Clover Liu, Y. Sun, and Jerome Gu.
+Jerome Gu is responsible for the overall planning and predicting play types.

 ## Technologies
 The project is created with:
 * Python version: 3.7